-Not only that, but the compound dynamic moves in this workout will get your heart rate way up so that you accomplish the cardio benefits alongside the strength!
+Not only that, but the compound dynamic moves in this workout will increase your heart rate so that you accomplish the cardio benefits alongside the strength!

-This full-body circuit workout is perfect for people who don’t have hours to spend on exercise but want a balanced, well-rounded workout that leaves you feeling accomplished!
+This full-body circuit workout is perfect for people who don’t have hours to spend on exercise but want a balanced, well-rounded workout that leaves them feeling accomplished!